whoozle/android-file-transfer-linux/README.md

 Remember, if you want album art to be displayed, it must be named 'albumart.xxx' and placed *first* in the destination folder.
 Then copy other files.
 Also, note that fuse could be 7-8 times slower than ui/cli file transfer.
 ###UI
 Start application, choose destination folder and click any button on toolbar.
-There's several options there: «Upload Album», «Upload Directory» and «Upload Files».
+The options available there are: «Upload Album», «Upload Directory» and «Upload Files».
 The latter two are self-explanatory.
 Uploading album tries searching source directory for album cover and sets best available cover.